Around-the-Clock Home Care in Summit, NJ: Overlook Medical Center discharge to Summit home — certified home health aide fr...

 Related reading.

 About the author.
-Sofia Elmer, RN, is Director of Care at 24 Hour Home Care NJ.
+Sofia Elmer, RN, is Registered Nurse at 24 Hour Home Care NJ.
 She personally oversees every post-Overlook-Medical-discharge placement.
 (908) 912-6342.

 Call Sofia Today for a Free Consultation